sylvaingml/sylvaingml.github.io/_posts/2015/03/2015-03-20-Swift-singleton.markdown

 ---
 layout: post
 title:  "Swift, implementing singleton pattern"
-date:   2015-02-13 00:00:00
+date:   2015-03-20 21:00:00
 categories: Swift
 ---

+Current version of Swift does not support class variables.
+We have to wait until 1.2 version to be available with iOS 8.3.

-I've had a simple need: implementing a singleton pattern in the Swift langage.
+Until then, how can I implement a singleton pattern in the Swift language.

 ## Using a ``struct``